carblue/acos5/info/card_initialization/README.md

 In order to enable secured pin entry with ACOS5-64 V3.00 card/token: There is a special V3_00_card_initialization_secured_pin.scriptor.
-It differs from card_initialization.scriptor only in that it uses the SAE tag 0xAB for directories in which pin commands are forced to use Secure Messaging in order to send pins encrypted to the card for commands 'pin verify', 'pin change' and 'pin unblock'.
+It differs from card_initialization.scriptor only in that it uses the SAE tag 0xAB for directories in which pin commands are forced to use Secure Messaging (SM) in order to send pins encrypted to the card for commands 'pin verify', 'pin change' and 'pin unblock'.
 Note that the keys written to file 0x3F0041004102 Local Symmetric Key file and within opensc.conf under keyset_41434F53504B43532D313576312E3030_02_* MUST MATCH.
 Any mistake with that entails impossibility to verify pins.